navidrome/website/content/en/docs/Usage/security.md

 It uses a [Sliding Window](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/#slidingwindowstotherescue) algorithm to block too many consecutive login attempts.
 This can be configured using the flags `AuthRequestLimit` and `AuthWindowLength` and can be disabled by setting `AuthRequestLimit` to `0`, though it is not recommended.

-## Reverse proxy authentication

-When reverse proxy authentication is used, the verification is done by another system.
-By checking a specific HTTP header, Navidrome assumes you are already authenticated.
-This header can be configured via `ReverseProxyUserHeader` configuration option.
-By default the `Remote-User` header is used.

-By default, Navidrome denies every attempt.
-Authentication proxy needs to be whitelisted in CIDR format, using `ReverseProxyWhitelist`.
-Both IPv4 and IPv6 are supported.

-If you enable this feature and uses a Subsonic client, you must whitelist the Subsonic API URL, as this authentication method is incompatible with the Subsonic authentication.
-You will need to whitelist the `/rest/*` URLs

-## Encrypted passwords
-By default, Navidrome encrypts the passwords in the DB with a shared encryption key, just for the sake of obfuscation as this key can be easily found in the codebase.

-This key can be overridden by the new config option `PasswordEncryptionKey`.
-Once this option is set and Navidrome is restarted, it will re-encrypt all passwords with this new key.
-This is a one-time only configuration, and after this point the config option cannot be changed anymore or users won't be able to authenticate.